Allen-Qiu/hrea/README.md

 ## Visualization

-This picture presents the encoded reviews in the Amazon dataset with each color representing a category.
+This is the latest picture that presents the encoded reviews in the Amazon dataset with each color representing a category.

 ![alt text](images/visual.png)